 1. How do I sign up for a park program?

 You can register in person at the Edmonds Parks & Recreation office or you can use our online catalog.
-The Fitness Programs section has more information about current fitness classes.
+The Fitness Programs section in this document has more information about current fitness classes.

 2. What amenities do the parks provide?